drBenway/pixi-vn-wiki/index.md

         style="border-radius:30%;"
       />
     title: Angular
-    details: Use your favorite JavaScript framework, Angular, to create your visual novel interface.
+    details: Use your favorite JavaScript framework, Angular, to create your visual novel UI.
     link: /start/interface-angular
 ---